 You will be met by a ranger, who will escort you on a hike across the island, so make sure you are wearing a good sturdy pair of shoes, I did it in flip flops but the loose ground underfoot made the trek incredibly difficult!

 Once you reach the top of Rinca Island, the views across the ocean of the national parks jagged islands are spectacular.
 I would highly recommend grabbing a pair of binoculars to take with you.
-I use a pair of Swarovski Optik CL binoculars that you can also hook up to a smartphone for incredible photos without the hefty weight of a professional camera.

-Coming Face to Face With a Komodo Dragon
+Coming Face To Face With a Komodo Dragon

 During our trek across Rinca island, we were lucky enough to encounter several enormous mating Komodo Dragons.
 It was an incredible moment to witness yet absolutely terrifying, as the Komodo’s hissed and flicked their tongues whilst lashing out at each other with razor-sharp claws.